kreismit/ECE4960/labs.md

 * The three speed settings had significantly different effects.
 It was virtually impossible to flip when traveling slow; but at max speed I could hardly start without flipping.
 The top speed and the default speed were nearly the same.
 * The robot can turn in place quite predictably; however, it requires a lot of power to skid the wheels, and when the battery is low, it can no longer turn in place.
-* Though turning in place has a substantial force threshold, long arc turns are difficult not to do.
-I could not drive straight without maxing out the joysticks.
+* Long arc turns are difficult not to do.
+I could hardly drive straight even if the joysticks were maxed out.
 In code, driving straight will require a feedback loop.

 #### Inertial Measurements